-We are a retired vegan couple living a somewhat isolated existence with some animal companions (goats, chickens, dogs, cats) on a heavily forested 10ha plot in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
-The land we have chosen to make our home, was abandoned for 40 years prior to our arrival, so is very wild (although we have been attempting to "groom" it a little!).
+We are a retired vegan couple (in our early 60's) living a somewhat isolated and off-grid existence with some animal companions (goats, chickens, dogs, cats) on a heavily forested 10ha plot in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
+The land we have chosen to make our home, was abandoned for 40 years prior to our arrival, so is quite wild (although we have been attempting to "groom" it a little!).
 We came here at the end of 2019, after having decided to retreat from the consumerist lifestyle we were experiencing all around us in the UK, where we were living and working before.
 Our vision is to pursue a more sustainable, peaceful and self-sufficient way of life, while sharing the experience also with like-minded others.

-We are looking for some animal- nature- and peace-loving human companions to share our vision and help with fairly substantial tasks to get (and keep) things on track.
+We are looking for some animal- nature- and peace-loving human companions to share our vision and help with fairly substantial tasks to keep things on track.

 Help with Eco Projects